THERAPY SERVICESTRAINING SCHOOL

 When you feel like something isn’t quite right or like your partner isn’t meeting your needs, have an honest and open discussion with them about it.
 Make sure you’re communicating calmly and respectfully, and don’t criticise them or try to blame them.
 A good way to begin open and honest communication is to follow the formula: “When you do/don’t do X, I feel Y, because X”.
 For example, “when you ignore me, I feel upset because I feel disconnected from you”.
 There is no blame being placed when we speak this way, and therefore your partner is less likely to shut down or become defensive.
 This is much better than saying “You always ignore me, I can’t stand it anymore!” which will cause your partner to become defensive.

-As mentioned, oftentimes people don’t always know they’re being distant, so gently raising the issue is the best way to go about it.
+As mentioned, people often don’t always know they’re being distant, so gently raising the issue is the best way to go about it.
 You might feel vulnerable discussing underlying issues with intimacy, especially if you’re in a long-term relationship and haven’t had issues before, but know that it’s perfectly normal and something most couples deal with.
 If you don’t communicate honestly, it will wreak havoc further down the line.

 Time